ctpeterson/SwissFit/README.md

   - Model parameter estimation by direct sampling of posterior distributions
   - Extended support for hierarchical Bayesian modelling

+`SwissFit` is currently in beta.
+Help us get to a v1.0.0 release by providing feedback and letting me know if you run into problems!
+Thank you for considering to use `SwissFit` for whatever problem that you are trying to tackle!

 ## Requirements

   - `Python>=3.10`